Statement Execution API: Run SQL on warehouses

 • Either Databricks CLI version 0.205 or above or curl, as follows:

 • The Databricks CLI is a command-line tool for sending and receiving Databricks REST API requests and responses.
-If you choose to use Databricks CLI version 0.205 or above, it must be configured for authenticating with your Databricks workspace.
+If you use Databricks CLI version 0.205 or above, it must be configured for authenticating with your Databricks workspace.
 See Install or update the Databricks CLI and Authentication for the Databricks CLI.

 For example, to authenticate with Databricks personal access token authentication, create a personal access token as follows:

-1. In your Databricks workspace, click your Databricks username in the top bar, and then select User Settings from the drop down.
+1. In your Databricks workspace, click your Databricks username in the top bar, and then select Settings from the drop down.

 2. Click Developer.